Table of Contents

 Patterns of tree cutting and tree planting in Xiakou have everything to do with the broader political events and economic structures described in the historical essays; the patterns present a particular case study of farmers' involvement with the political movements.
 The when, where, and why of tree planting and tree cutting proceed from villagers' social relations, relations deeply affected by state policies and national trends.
 The cutting of a tree is an expression of an individual actor in the context of historically specific relations of production.
-Because trees are themselves part of the material conditions of production, the way in which they are managed is more than a symbolic reflection of how people think about their relationship to each other and to the land; 1
+Because trees are themselves part of the material conditions of production, the way in which they are managed is more than a symbolic reflection of how people think about their relationship to each other and to the land; 1 the existence or absence of trees will ultimately have real bearing on the future course of social reproduction itself.

 This chapter will consider the proposition that in the Chinese context, the purposeful attack on traditional culture characteristic of the Maoist period and beyond was, in part, manifested as an attack on trees.
 It will explore the connections between the fact of economic hardship and tree-cutting, and it will look at current patterns of tree planting and cutting as a metaphor for people's view of their community and their own future by asserting that excessive tree cutting is associated with anomic tendencies in society.
 While these patterns of cutting have been clearly connected to government policies and other aspects of the specifically Chinese experience, tree cutting is also part of a more general 20th century pattern that has adopted a particular ideal of development as its central paradigm.
 2